hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

 Scan features to ensure proper attribution.

+In order to access this tool, load an S-57 file into the **Data Inputs** tab.

 * Select the **Scan features** tab (:numref:`fig_feature_scan`) on the bottom of the QC Tools interface.

 * In **Parameters**: